Managing Message Brokers

 MessageBrokerTypes.RABBITMQ

-- Google PubSub:
+) - Google PubSub (

 MessageBrokerTypes.GOOGLE_PUBSUB

-- AWS SQS:
+) - AWS SQS (

 MessageBrokerTypes.AWS_SQS

-function of the product.messageBrokers
+function from the product.messageBrokers

-import { MessageBrokerTypes } from "ductape-sdk/types"
+import { MessageBrokerTypes } from "ductape-sdk/types";

 const broker = await ductape.product.messageBrokers.create({